pymacaron/pages/models.md

         return "You said: %s" % self.question
 ```

-Now, any instance of 'Question' also has the method 'to_reply()':
+Now, instances of 'Question' also have the method 'to_reply()':

 ```python
 from pymacaron.models import Question